Living with Enterra® Therapy

 However, some equipment found in homes, workplaces, public places, and medical and dental facilities may damage your neurostimulator, interfere with its operation, or harm you.
 It’s important to talk with your doctor before having a medical procedure, dental procedure, or diagnostic test.

-In particular, patients with an Enterra System cannot have diathermy of any kind, and should not be exposed to Magnetic Resonance Imaging (MRI).
+Patients with an Enterra System cannot have diathermy of any kind.

 Your Enterra System battery